quajak/ChatVLA_public/README.md

 ### Evaluation on Multi-modal Understanding Tasks
-We utilize the amazing work to evaluate our ChatVLA - [VLMEvalKit](https://arxiv.org/abs/2407.11691).
-The code is included in this project as we modified a little on VLMEvalKit to support the evaluation of ChatVLA.
+We leverage the excellent [VLMEvalKit](https://arxiv.org/abs/2407.11691) for evaluating ChatVLA.
+The toolkit has been integrated into our project with minor modifications to support ChatVLA's evaluation framework.

+To evaluate on multi-modal understanding tasks, you should:
 1. Modify the config [config_vla.json](https://github.com/tutujingyugang1/ChatVLA_public/blob/main/evaluate/VLMEvalKit/config_vla.json) to decide the model path and the benchmarks you want to evaluate on.
 2. Run the evaluation script [evaluate_vqa.sh](https://github.com/tutujingyugang1/ChatVLA_public/blob/main/evaluate/evaluate_vqa.sh) to evaluate ChatVLA on multi-modal understanding tasks.